≡ Menu

 Certification Requirements in Mississippi

 There are currently no licensure or certification requirements for diagnostic medical sonographers in Mississippi.
 However, many states are considering moving toward required certification, so it’s a smart thing to consider as you search for jobs.
-In addition, most employers prefer or require certification from the American Registry for Diagnostic Medical Sonography (ARDMS).
+In addition, most employers prefer or require you carry a credential from the American Registry for Diagnostic Medical Sonography (ARDMS).
 The only way to earn their certification is by taking and passing their exam.
 Below are two testing locations in Mississippi where you can take the exam once you meet the required ARDMS prerequisites:

 • 431 Main St, Tupelo, MS 38804